-Collection of primary source texts from 17th-century France including Diderot's Encyclopédie.
-Founded in 1982 as a collaboration between the French government and the University of Chicago, the ARTFL Project is a consortium-based service that provides its members with access to North America's largest collection of digitized French resources.
+Collection of primary source texts from France including Diderot's Encyclopédie.
+Founded in 1982 as a collaboration between the French government and the University of Chicago, the ARTFL Project contains more than 3,500 French-language texts from the 12th through 20th centuries.

 Subjects covered include the nature, use, and teaching of language as well as linguistics, phonetics, speech, communication, sociolinguistics, philosophy of language, hearing and speech physiology, and related topics.

 1906-present.
 International bibliography of publications in European languages on all aspects of Islam and the Muslim world, including history, beliefs, societies, cultures, languages, and literatures.

 Offers worldwide full-text content pertaining to literary, scholarly, and creative thought.
 Covers the most noted scholarly sources in the humanities and includes feature articles, interviews, obituaries, bibliographies, original works of fiction, book reviews, and reviews of ballets, dance programs, motion pictures, musicals, operas, plays, and much more.

 Digital repository of resources for the study and teaching of the Middle Ages and Renaissance (400-1700), with some full text available.
 Contains journal citations, e-books, reviews, a finding list of Renaissance humanistic manuscripts, and more.

 1949-present.
 Covers religious and theological scholarship in over a thousand international journals and 14,000 multi-author works.

 1940-present.
 Indexes books and journals in all areas of philosophy, including aesthetics, bioethics, epistemology, ethics, logic, metaphysics, social & political philosophy, and the philosophy of education, history, language, law, religion, and science.